christen-reinhart/ops-reading-notes/ops-401/401Reading/401Reading31.md

 2. What are the four types of YARA rules and what does each one of them use to identify and classify malicious software?

-1. Pattern-based rules: These rules utilize strings of text, which can either be explicit values or regular expressions, to identify malware based on specific patterns found within its code.
+a) Pattern-based rules: These rules utilize strings of text, which can either be explicit values or regular expressions, to identify malware based on specific patterns found within its code.

-2. Metadata-driven rules: These rules depend on file metadata to detect malware.
+b) Metadata-driven rules: These rules depend on file metadata to detect malware.
 Metadata encompasses details such as file type, creation or modification timestamps, or other attributes.

-3. Hash-based rules: These rules leverage cryptographic hashes, unique representations of file contents, to identify malware.
+c) Hash-based rules: These rules leverage cryptographic hashes, unique representations of file contents, to identify malware.

-4. Network-centric rules: These rules scrutinize network traffic data, such as IP addresses, ports, or protocols, to identify malware-related activities.
+d) Network-centric rules: These rules scrutinize network traffic data, such as IP addresses, ports, or protocols, to identify malware-related activities.

 3. How are YARA rules similar to how Anti-Virus programs detect malicious software?